BasileDM/Todolist-SPA/readme.md

 1. Mail : admin@admin.admin
 2. Password : admin

+This user has 5 default tasks assigned to various categories upon migration.

 ### Useful files

 1. The LDM and CDM files are available at the root of the project.